Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

 ## Creating a simulation with custom rate limits (aka throttling limits)

-IoT Hub enforces some are rate limitations aka throttling limits that are applied in minute ranges, and are intended to prevent abuse.
-Simulation services follows the same limits in order to avoid getting errors from the IoT Hub.
-The following example shows how to override the rate limits for simulation.
-These can be changed according to the targeted IoT Hub.
+IoT Hub enforces some rate limitations, aka throttling limits, that are applied in minute ranges, and are intended to prevent abuse.
+The simulation service follows the same limits in order to avoid getting errors from the IoT Hub.
+The following example shows how to override the rate limits for a simulation.
+These can be changed accordingli to the targeted IoT Hub, for example depending on the IoT Hub SKU.

 Request:
 ```